hansreier/techreier/eDrops/src/main/resources/static/markdown/readme.md

 is definitively better and cleaner than the proprietary JSF syntax for producing HTML.
 For a better responsive user experience and PWAs of cause a frontend framework like React is better.

+Using @EnableWebMvc is not adviced in a Spring Boot application, because configuration is completely changed and will ignore my Spring Boot config.
+Just use the Spring-Boot-Starter-Web annotation instead.
+There are some issues with Spring Boot 3 that is easier when using @EnableWebMvc, e.g. default error handling for Http 404 Not found.
+The advice is still not to use it, and I am not in this application.
+If @EnableWebMvc is added, I have to do a lot of configuration changes.

 The method of generating HTML in the backend is definitely easier for a back end developer like me.
 For small projects it is flexible enough.
 Actually I could recommend it in projects for internal usage in big organizations.
 Changes in HTML  and all code can be immediately viewed